๐ What is Docker and Why is It Useful for Windows Users?

 Select the name of your distro or WSL build , mine would be Ubuntu (WSL) from the menu above.

-For this part we are going to create a simple Flask web application to test out Docker.
-We need to create 3 files in the dockerTest folder we just created.
+For this part, we’re going to create a simple Flask web application to test out Docker.
+We'll need to create three files in the dockerTest folder we just created. โ

 app.py